 In 2012 BioDiem licensed its LAIV vaccine technology to Changchun BCHT Biotechnology Co.
 (BCHT).
 This licence enables BioDiem to receive royalties from Chinese private sector market sales of seasonal and pandemic vaccines.
-In 2017 BCHT completed Phase III clinical trials in China.
-The results of these clinical trials will be used in support of an application for marketing by BCHT of their influenza vaccine.
+In February 2020 BCHT received marketing approval for their LAIV vaccine in China.
 BioDiem will gain income from royalties on sales of BCHT’s LAIV vaccine in the private sector in China.

-Facilitated by funding primarily from the WHO and PATH organisations, work is now completed on a new laboratory fit-out at the Institute of Experimental Medicine in Saint Petersburg to allow the Institute to handle highly pathogenic influenza strains e.g. bird flu.
+Facilitated by funding primarily from the WHO and PATH organisations, a new laboratory fit-out at the Institute of Experimental Medicine in Saint Petersburg has allowed the Institute to handle highly pathogenic influenza strains e.g. bird flu.
 Any material generated will be made available for use in developing countries under the WHO’s Global Pandemic Influenza Action Plan to Increase Vaccine Supply.

 The arrangement with the WHO gives BioDiem the opportunity to realise income from royalties on sales in the private market in developing countries.

 BioDiem’s LAIV technology in the fight to prepare for influenza pandemics

-Outbreaks of influenza remain a serious concern to the global community as evidenced by the recent examples of H7N9 in China and occasional cases of H5N1 in other countries.
+Outbreaks of influenza remain a serious concern to the global community as evidenced by the examples of H7N9 in China and occasional cases of H5N1 in other countries.
 Human-to-human transmission of highly pathogenic viruses is the concern, because of the potentially high mortality rate, and it is known that little change is needed in the genetic make-up of existing viruses for this possibility to eventuate.
 Therefore the advance preparation and testing of vaccine candidates which could be effective in such a situation is an important public health initiative.